Get travel and medical insurance

 - Keep a close eye on your personal belongings and hold on to them in public places such as internet cafés, train and bus stations.

 If you’re a victim of a crime while in Madagascar, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Pretoria if you need help.
+And you can contact us at the Irish Embassy in Mozambique if you need help.

 If you’re planning to drive in Madagascar, follow these basic guidelines: